You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Napalm, firelighters, matches, barbecue bricks — whatever you need to start a blaze, Prometheus can help you.
 This god loves to give humans fire, something that landed him in hot water in the past.

-According to Greek mythology, people shivered from the cold and had to eat raw foods because they couldn’t roast anything.
+According to Greek mythology, ancient Greeks shivered from the cold and had to eat raw foods because they couldn’t roast anything.
 Fire belonged to the gods.
 Other myths say that humans already had fire but lacked metalworking skills.

 Either way, Prometheus stole fire from the gods and took the flames and the gift of metalworking to mortals.
 For his kindness, Zeus had him chained to a rock where an eagle ate his liver every day.